cert-manager/website/content/docs/trust/trust-manager/README.md

 - `inLine` - a manually specified string containing at least one certificate
 - `useDefaultCAs` - usually, a bundle of publicly trusted certificates

-`ConfigMap` is the default target type, but as of v0.7.0 trust-manager also supports `Secret` resources as targets.

-Support for `Secret` targets must be explicitly enabled in the trust-manager controller; see details below under "Enable Secret targets".

 Both `ConfigMap` and `Secret` also support specifying label selectors to select multiple resources at once, which is useful in dynamic environments where the name of the `ConfigMap` or `Secret` is known only at runtime.
 When adding a source, either of type `ConfigMap` or `Secret`, the fields `name` and `selector` are mutually exclusive: one **must** be set, but not both.

-All sources and target options are documented in the trust-manager [API reference documentation](./api-reference.md).

 #### Targets

+`ConfigMap` is the default target type, but as of v0.7.0 trust-manager also supports `Secret` resources as targets.

+Support for `Secret` targets must be explicitly enabled in the trust-manager controller; see details below under "Enable Secret targets".

 All `Bundle` targets are written to `ConfigMap`s (and/or `Secret`s) whose name matches that of the `Bundle`, and every target has a PEM-formatted bundle included.